immutant/immutant/docs/migration-guide.md

 ## immutant.util

-Currently still fairly similar to 1.x, but needs cleanup.
+Split across three namespaces:

+* immutant.util - fns appropriate for app use
+* immutant.internal.util - fns used by Immutant itself, and not intended for app use
+* immutant.wildfly - in-container specific functions

 ## immutant.web

 * `start` is now `run` or `mount`, the latter with a different signature
 * `stop` is now `unmount`
 * `start-servlet` is now `mount-servlet`, but with a different signature
 * `current-servlet-request` currently has no analogue

 ### immutant.web.session -> ?
 ### immutant.web.servlet -> ?
 ### immutant.web.session.internal -> ?

 ### immutant.web.middleware